amorten/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![color image][color]
 ![gray image][gray]

 I then normalized the image data to be centered around zero and lie within the range [-1.0, 1.0].
 Backpropagation of weights tends to work much better with normalized input.
+Normalization helps keep the weights for different features roughly similar in magnitude, so that certain weights do not always dominate the weight gradient.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.